sudarshna-patel/ah-promo-forecast/README.md

 ## 🙌 Closing Thoughts

-I genuinely enjoyed building this project and look forward to walking you through my thought process during the interview.
+I genuinely enjoyed building this project and am looking forward to walking you through my thought process during the interview.

 ---